junh1024/junh1024-Documents/Anime/Overrated Anime.md

 ## Hanasaku Iroha Movie
 The Hanasaku Iroha series was good.
 But I didn't really enjoy the movie and it doesn't add much IMO.

+## Henneko
+Very mid anime.
+I dropped it.
+It got too ridiculous and gimmicky, as if it depended on those to retain the plot & your attention.

 ## Sakura Trick
 I dropped Sakura Trick after 1 episode because the Yuri seemed forced, as if specifically filling a quota.
 Also, it was boring.
 For sakura trick, both genders liked it about the same on AniDB.